jgscott/SDS383D/exercises/README.md

 The goals of [Exercises 5](exercises05-SDS383D.pdf) are to practice fitting hierarchical regression models with a simple two-level grouping structure.

+## Exercises 6: Linear smoothing and Gaussian processes

+The goal of [Exercises 6](exercises03-SDS383D.pdf) is to equip you with some simple building blocks for nonlinear curve fitting and smoothing.
+Yes, it turns out that "linear smoothing" is used for nonlinear curve fitting.
+This sounds like a contradiction, but you'll see what it entails and why it makes sense.
+Here both Bayesian and frequentist approaches feature equally.
+Linear smoothers lead us to Gaussian processes, a natural Bayesian model for a random function or spatial process.

+In the interests of pacing, you are not required to complete the "basic concepts" section at the beginning.
+If there's time, I will present this material in class.

+Expected timeline:
+- By April 4: Curve fitting by linear smoothing
+- By April 6: Cross validation
+- By April 11: Local polynomical regression, A-D
+- By April 13: Local polynomical regression, E-G
+- By April 18: Gaussian processes, In nonparametric regression and spatial smoothing A-C
+- By April 20: In nonparametric regression and spatial smoothing, D-F

 <!--
 ## Exercises 2: Bayes and the Gaussian linear model